johnkucera00/Portfolio/README.md

 # Portfolio
 Examples of my Coding projects and Technical Papers for Computer Science/IT Classes.

 My name is John Kucera.
-I am a Computer Science Graduate (Minor in Cybersecurity) with a Bachelor of Science Degree from University of Maryland Global Campus.
+I am a Computer Science/Cybersecurity Graduate (Minor in Cybersecurity) with a Bachelor of Science Degree from University of Maryland Global Campus.
 I graduated in May 2022 with a GPA of 4.0.

 ## Technical Skills & Abilities